Solid Waste Department

 The Department conducted a Sharing & Innovation Meeting to detail plans for 2015/16 on how the theme of “Reduce” will be integrated this year, and participated in CVSan’s Spirit Week to celebrate CVSan’s 76-year history.
 Planning continues for the Solid Waste Specialist’s extended leave and interviews were conducted for the Solid Waste Program Intern position.
 Staff attended a tour of the San Francisco Public Utilities Commission with the New Facilities Committee and coordinated a Cooking Demo on superfoods for staff under the Health & Wellness Reimbursement grant program.

 2. Solid Waste Committee

-The Committee will meet on May 28th; minutes will be included in the July Board packet.
+The Committee met on July 23rd; minutes are included in the September Board packet.

 3. Canyonlands Solid Waste Services

 Staff continues communication with the County of Alameda to negotiate a tax sharing agreement, and continues to meet with WMAC in preparation for the provision of services.
 A postcard will be mailed to all property owners by the end of August notifying them of an upcoming welcome packet in October 2015, a Town Hall scheduled for October 29th at 6:00 p.m. at the Castro Valley Library, and that services begin December 1, 2015.
 Customers may sign up for an email list via CVSan’s website to receive emailed information.